dennismozart1994/framework.java/documentation/Rest-Commands.md

-# A Functional multi-task automation Framework
+# REST API FRAMEWORK DOCUMENTATION

 That's a JAVA automation framework that contaisn the common functionalities that an automator would use.